nuxeo/doc.nuxeo.com-content/src/nxdoc/marketplace-add-ons/nuxeo-for-salesforce.md

 {{/panel}} {{#> callout type='warning' heading='Studio'}}

-Those two operations can be overriden inside a Nuxeo Studio project easily by creating two operations for instance: `SFGetChildren` and `FetchSFObject`.
+Those two operations can be overridden inside a Nuxeo Studio project easily by creating two operations for instance: `SFGetChildren` and `FetchSFObject`.

 {{/callout}}

-{{!
-Don't put anything here. }}

-* * *